haykgrigo3/TimeCapsuleLLM/README.md

 I started training on a 435MB (108 M tokens) corpus, it's going pretty smooth right now.
 Train loss dropped from 10.9 to 4.9 in the first 2800 iterations.
 I expect it'll take around 8 or 9 hours to complete.
 I'll post another update once it's done.

+## July 17th, 2025 2:13AM

+The training is done for the second model, it took my 4060 around 8 hours and 40 minutes (3,900 iters/hr) for 33,000 iters (5 epochs).
+Final train loss was 3.73.
+The outputs were suprisingly good it genuinely generates coherent 19th century style sentences now.

 # V0 Model Behavior & Limitations

 Early prompts show the model responding with 1800's language and behavior.
 For example, I prompted it with "Who art Henry?" and it replied "I know that man, I have did not a black, the storm." and yeah that sentence makes no sense but the LLM is recognizing I'm asking about a person.